zacky1972/ttgf0p2-PVTMonitorSuite/docs/info.md

 High-speed counters driven by the ring oscillators convert these delays into digital values, enabling precise evaluation of process, voltage, and temperature variations on a fully digital, open-access platform.

-To meet TinyTapeout’s requirements, no standard cells from the GF180MCU D process are used, and the design passes all strict error and warning checks.
+To meet TinyTapeout’s requirements, no standard cells from the GF180MCU PDK process are used, and the design passes all strict error and warning checks.

 ## How to test